NathansStuff/nextjs-fullstack-app-template/README.md

 Note that Storybook is meant as a visual testing tool, we must use other tools later for functional unit testing and end-to-end testing.

-With `npm storybook` you will be able to access it on [http://localhost:6006](http://localhost:6006)
+With `npm run storybook` you will be able to access it on [http://localhost:6006](http://localhost:6006)

 ## Creating a Component Template